 Every human being suffers from temporary loneliness at times, which is the following Survey proves.
-Temporary loneliness, while unpleasant, is by no means dangerous.
-In fact, it can even motivate you to make long-overdue changes in your life or to become more comfortable in new life situations.
-In this case, loneliness is a valuable indicator of the "construction sites" you need to work on.
+Temporary loneliness may be unpleasant, but it is by no means dangerous.
+In fact, it may even motivate you to do long-overdue Changes in your life or to find your way better in new life situations.
+Loneliness in this case is a valuable indicator of which "construction sites" you should still work on.

 As the name suggests, temporary loneliness usually disappears after a few weeks.
 The social interest and the ability to empathy remain intact, even if there is less social interaction for a while.